Introduction

 Security Characteristics of MICR

-Actually, MICR—standing for Magnetic Ink Character Recognition—has been designed to make cheque processing faster while also providing security measures to prevent fraud.
+Magnetic Ink Character Recognition has been designed to make cheque processing faster while also providing security measures to prevent fraud.
 Several features lend this system great reliability among banks.

 Use of Magnetic Ink

-The magnetic ink stands as the paramount security feature for MICR.
+The magnetic ink stands as a vital security feature for MICR.
 The ink contains iron oxide particles, enabling machines to detect and read characters.
 This makes alterations or forgery nearly impossible on the MICR codes printed on a cheque, since during automated scanning, any tampering in the printed numbers might be detected.

 Special MICR Font